star-whale/starwhale/docs/docs/tutorials/cifar10.md

         return _label, _result, _pr
 ```

-If you need to show `roc` and `auc`, you will also need to supply `_pr` in your `ppl` method.
+If you need to show `roc` and `auc`, you must supply `_pr` in your `ppl` method.

-By now we have finished all the coding part.
+By now, we have finished all the coding parts.
 Then let's begin the command line part.

 ## Build Dataset and Model

 ### Build Dataset

-There is some descriptive information needed for StarWhale to build a StarWhale Dataset(SWDS).
-The information is described by a yaml file like below:
+Here is some descriptive information needed for Starwhale to build a Starwhale Dataset(SWDS).
+A yaml file describes the information as below:

 ```yaml
 name: cifar10